mautic/developer-documentation-new/docs/rest_api/stages.rst

   $createIfNotFound = true;

   $stage = $stageApi->edit($id, $data, $createIfNotFound);

-Edit a new Stage.
-Note that this supports PUT or PATCH depending on the desired behavior.

-**PUT** creates a stage if the given ID does not exist and clears all the stage information, adds the information from the request.
-**PATCH** fails if the stage with the given ID does not exist and updates the stage field values with the values form the request.

 .. vale off

 **HTTP Request**

 .. vale on

-To edit a Stage and return a 404 if the Stage isn't found:

 ``PATCH /stages/ID/edit``

-To edit a Asset and create a new one if the Asset isn't found:

 ``PUT /stages/ID/edit``